University of Tulsa: Frontier Origins

 The Presbyterian School for Indian Girls (also known as "Minerva Home") was founded in Muskogee, Indian Territory, in 1882 to offer a primary education to young women of the Creek Nation.

-In 1894, the young school expanded to become Henry Kendall College, named in honor of Reverend Henry Kendall, secretary of the Presbyterian Board of Home Missions.
+In 1894, the young school expanded to become Henry Kendall College, named in honor of Henry Kendall, secretary of the Presbyterian Board of Home Missions.
 The first president was William A. Caldwell, who served a brief two-year term, which ended in 1896.

-Caldwell was succeeded by William Robert King, a Presbyterian minister and co-founder of the college, who had come to Oklahoma from Tennessee, by way of the Union Theological Seminary in New York City (affiliated with Columbia University).
+Caldwell was succeeded by William Robert King, a Presbyterian minister and co-founder of the college, who had come to Oklahoma from Tennessee, by way of the Union Theological Seminary in New York City.
 Kendall College, while still in Muskogee, granted the first post-secondary degree in Oklahoma in June 1898.
 Under King, the college was moved from its original location in downtown Muskogee to a larger campus on lands donated by Creek Nation Chief Pleasant Porter.

 Kendall College students, faculty and administrators were instrumental in efforts to get the State of Sequoyah recognized; they wrote most of the proposed constitution and designed the seal among other things.

 The opening of the new campus coincided with the start of the tenure of the third president, A. Grant Evans.
 Over the next 10 years, Evans oversaw the struggling school's growth.
 In most years, class sizes remained small and although the academy, the attached elementary, middle, and high school was more successful; by the end of the 1906–07 year Kendall College had had only 27 collegiate graduates.
 At the request of the administration, the Synod of Indian Territory assumed control as trustees and began to look at alternatives for the future of the school.
 When the administration was approached by the comparatively smaller town of Tulsa and offered a chance to move, the decision was made to relocate.